 1. Field Day – We always did field day the last week of school.
 I did a whole post dedicated to some fun games we’ve played in the past.
 Grab some FREE and EDITABLE signs for your field day stations!
 Be sure to read about this Drip, Drip, Drop game.
 It’s always a favorite!!!

 2. Gift Ideas – If you’re looking for gifts for co-workers, student teachers, your child’s teacher, etc., check out this list of ideas that any teacher will love.
 These ideas fit all budgets too!3.
-Classroom Clean-up and Organization -Put your students to work!
-The last 2-3 days of school I always had students help organize the classroom and get it ready for Summer and next year.
+Classroom Clean-up and Organization -The last 2-3 days of school I always had students help organize the classroom and get it ready for Summer and next year.
 Students can throw out old markers, crayons, re-organize books, games, etc. Find out all the ways I let students help me do a classroom clean-up.4.
 Summer Calendar – Lastly, help students keep learning over break and prevent the Summer slide with this EDITABLE Summer calendar.
 The skills already included are geared more toward Kindergarteners going into 1st grade, but you can easily change the skills out.
 It also come with a parent letter.

 I hope you have found all of these ideas helpful!
 Enjoy the last few weeks with your students.